Diocese of Rome: Territory

-The diocese covers a territory of 881 km2 of which 0.44 km2 is in the Vatican City State.
+The diocese covers a territory of 881 km2 of which 0.44 km2 is in the Vatican City State and the rest is in Italy.
 The diocese has 1,219 diocesan priests of its own, while 2,331 priests of other dioceses, 5,072 religious priests and 140 Opus Dei priests reside in its territory, as do 2,266 women religious.
 In 2004, they ministered to an estimated 2,454,000 faithful, who made up 88% of the population of the territory.

 The city of Rome has grown beyond the boundaries of the diocese.
 Notable parts of the city belong to the dioceses of Ostia and Porto-Santa Rufina.
 Ostia is administered together with the Vicariate of the city and thus included in the statistics given below, while Porto is instead administered by its own diocesan bishop.
 The diocese covers an area of 849 km2 and includes most of the city and the municipality of Rome in Italy, and the entire territory of Vatican City.
 The diocese is divided into two vicariates, each with its respective vicar general.

 Two vicars general exercise the episcopal ministry and pastoral government for their respective territories within the diocese of Rome.
 Unless the bishop of a diocese reserves some acts to himself, vicars general have by law within a diocese the power to undertake all administrative acts that pertain to the bishop except those that in law require a special mandate of the bishop.

 Vicariate of Vatican City

 This vicariate has responsibility for the territory of Vatican City.
-It consists of two parishes: Saint Peter's Basilica and Saint Anne in Vatican.
+It consists of two parishes: Saint Peter's Basilica and Saint Anne in the Vatican.
 Its pastoral mission with respect to residents of its territory is minimal.
 It is primarily concerned with providing appropriate services to tourists, pilgrims, and others in Rome who avail themselves of services provided in Vatican City.
 Since 1991, the vicar general for Vatican City has been the cardinal who is the archpriest of St. Peter's Basilica, currently Cardinal Mauro Gambetti.